The Ugly Duckling: Commentaries and criticism

+Variations

+An alternate version of the tale ("The Blue Hen's Chicken") was included in Joel Chandler Harris's Mr. Rabbit at Home.
+A Sequel to Little Mr. Thimblefinger and His Queer Country (1895).
+Since the story stops at the moment of the birth of the puddle duckling within the family of chicks, the message of the tale could be totally different, focusing on the "bad temper" and the snobbery of the Blue Hen who thus - having found herself with a such an anomalous son - is punished by ending up on everyone's lips and constantly being pointed at.

 Adaptations

 The tale was adapted to a variety of media.
 Films based on the tale include two Silly Symphonies animated shorts produced by Walt Disney called The Ugly Duckling.
 The first was produced in 1931 in black and white, and a remake in 1939 in Technicolor.
 The latter film won the 1939 Academy Award for Best Short Subject (Cartoons), and was the last Silly Symphony to be made.
 The main difference between the Andersen story and the Disney version is that, in the latter, the little bird's ordeal lasts for only a few minutes, not for months.
 In 1936, the Fleischer brothers adapted the story for their animated short "The Little Stranger", reversing the story by having an odd chick born into a family of ducks.

 In 1932, Yasuji Murata directed Ahiru no ko (The Ugly Duckling), a 15-minute Japanese short animated film based on the tale.

-In 1956, the Soviet animation studio Soyuzmultfilm produced its own 19 minutes version of The Ugly Duckling.
+In 1956, the Soviet animation studio Soyuzmultfilm produced its 19-minute version of The Ugly Duckling.
 The anime Princess Tutu is about a duck that turns into a swan-like ballerina.
 The 1954 Tom and Jerry cartoon Downhearted Duckling is also based on the famous story.